-Wanting to know the answers, I visited the 3M Innovation Centre (Bracknell, UK) in October.
-From the moment I stepped in the door, I felt the inspiration and the potential to make a difference.
-With pictures of “Hall of Fame Innovators” and 3M’s innovation elements plastered all around the building, I knew this visit was going to be special.
+Curious to find out, I visited the 3M Innovation Centre (Bracknell, UK) in October.
+From the moment I stepped through the door, I felt the inspiration and potential to make a difference.
+With pictures of “Hall of Fame Innovators” and 3M’s innovation elements covering the walls, I knew this visit was going to be special.

 I met Wynne Lewis, UK R&D Director and Adam Newland, UK&I Senior Technical Manager, who shared some of 3M’s secret sauce: “Research is the transformation of money into knowledge; innovation is the transformation of knowledge into money.”
 3M understand the importance of knowledge, and that knowledge is used to create value.